ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 We can also connect to s3 and Dynamodb privately using VPC gateway endpoints.
 We'll use prefix lists in the route tables to communicate privately.
-VPC gateway endpoint is like a bridge between s3, dynamodb and VPC. or dynamodb and

-your B PC then we might want to connect
+VPC gateway endpoint is like a bridge between s3, dynamodb and VPC. your B PC then we might want to connect

 to our own premises so we'll use Direct